How to Stop Worrying about Things You Can’t Control

 - Imagine the worst case scenario.
 Then, figure out your contingency plan to address that.
 The point of this step is to cover your bases for anything bad that happens.
 By identifying the worst case scenario and preparing for it, you will literally be covered for anything that will be thrown your way.
 This was how I allayed my stress in my previous job, which I described in The Night I Cried.

 - Let go and let things take their course, knowing that you have done everything you can and you are ready for the worst even if it happens.
 Get everything out of your head and live your life, in the present.
-I find that Day 25: Forgive Yourself of Be a Better Me in 30 Days Program is very useful for letting go.
+I find that Day 25: Forgive Someone of Be a Better Me in 30 Days Program is very useful for letting go.

 Example: Letting Go of an Unresolvable Problem